ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/determine-line-discount.md

 - **Distribution channel** - self-explanatory
 - **Current line discount** - The current discount should not be changed if it satisfies the conditions and has the same priority as the determined top discount.

-@@name filters all discounts from the respective level that match these criteria.
+@@name filters all active discounts from the respective level that match these criteria.
 When a discount is defined with a blank value for the Customer, the discount applies to **all** customers.
 The same goes for Customer Type, Product, From Date To Date, MinQuantity, MaxQuantity, Enterprise Company, Price List, etc.

 Generally, the algorithm is the following:

-•	ERP.net filters the discounts from the respective level.
+•	ERP.net filters the active discounts from the respective level.

 •	Among the remaining discounts, the one with the highest priority is selected.
 If there is more than one price within the same highest priority, the newer one is selected (the one with later From Date).